 164:41:31 Allen: No. Quite seriously, Dave and Jim, that's undoubtedly the deepest sample we'll have out of the Moon for perhaps as long as the Moon itself has been there.

 [Grant Heiken, who took the core apart almost grain by grain, has called it the most valuable sample returned from the Moon.
-It revealed 58 distinct layers of soil, a detailed record of a very complex sequence of local impact events that covered, overturned, and re-covered this particular section.]164:41:49 Scott: Well, that sounds good.
+It revealed 58 distinct layers of soil, a detailed record of a very complex sequence of local impact events that covered, overturned, and re-covered this particular section.
+A summary of results obtained from the deep core can be found in the discussion of samples 15001-006 in the Lunar Sample Compendium.]164:41:49 Scott: Well, that sounds good.

 [The following is from an exchange of e-mail in November 2003.]164:41:52 Scott: Okay, Joe.
 I'm torqued to 292.
 And, Jim, I'll take a left turn out of here.
 (Pause) Making sure I don't get any dust on your experiments.
 (Pause) Okay.
 You're in a good spot.